How to Prepare Palm Sunday Music for Mass: Procession, Solemn Entrance, and Simple Entrance

 Holy Week is the most solemn and important week in the liturgical year.
 And as a parish music leader, it can also be one of the most challenging.

 As most parish musicians know, it is far more than merely adding three additional liturgies to your weekly Mass schedule.
-The liturgies of Holy Week each have their own character with unique ritual elements and rubrics that need to be meticulously followed by all.
+The liturgies of Holy Week each have their own character, ritual structure, and musical requirements drawn directly from the Roman Missal.
+Choirs, cantors, clergy, and liturgy coordinators all need to understand how the pieces fit together.

 The Procession